 DateLine: 5th November 2008

-Malik's name also featured in an Indian match-fixing inquiry, which led to a life ban for former Pakistan captain Mohammad Azharuddin in 2000.
-That sanction was later lifted in 2006.
+Malik's name was linked to an Indian match-fixing inquiry that led to a life ban -- later overturned -- for former Pakistan captain Mohammad Azharuddin in 2000.

 The late South Africa captain Hansie Cronje, also banned for life for involvement in match-fixing, named Malik as an offender.